isomerpages/pa-cdcvouchers-v2/_residents/Get Started.md

 <p><strong>Singpass is required to claim your CDC vouchers.</strong></p>
 </div>

-<a href="https://signup.redeem.gov.sg/campaign_df2e6812-0192-491e-b1cc-d9887600639e?lang=en-GB" class="bp-button is-secondary is-uppercase search-button" target="_blank">Proceed to claim CDC Vouchers</a>
+<a href="https://signup.redeem.gov.sg/campaign_df2e6812-0192-491e-b1cc-d9887600639e?lang=en-GB" class="bp-button is-secondary is-uppercase search-button" target="_blank"  style="text-align: center;">Proceed to claim CDC Vouchers</a>

 If you have more questions, please read the [FAQ](faq).